developerstephanieb/python_reference/01_fundamentals/04_operators.md

 |   `%`    | Modulus        | `5 % 3`  |    `2`     |
 |   `**`   | Exponentiation | `5 ** 3` |   `125`    |

+*Note*: Division (`/`) always results in a float, even if the numbers divide evenly.
+In other operations, mixing an integer with a float also produces a float.

 ---

 ## String Concatenation